arita291/java/README.md

 #  Python and Scala/Java and C++, used together

-This page has re-created to show some my works (blog-style).
+This page has been re-created to show some my works (blog-style).

 Most (all) the code source  has moved to another Git Private directory for profesionnal reasons.
-As high level coding involves a lot of work and high quality research work is quite demanding, it's difficult to release all the code .
+As high quality coding involves a lot of work and high quality research work is quite demanding, it's difficult to release all the code .

 You can't imagine that Google releases all his search engine code....